oschwengers/referenceseeker/README.md

 ## Description
-ReferenceSeeker determines closely related reference genomes from RefSeq (<https://www.ncbi.nlm.nih.gov/refseq>) following a hierarchical approach combining a kmer based lookup and subsequent ANI calculations.
+ReferenceSeeker determines closely related reference genomes from RefSeq (<https://www.ncbi.nlm.nih.gov/refseq>) following a scalable hierarchical approach combining an ultra-fast kmer based database lookup of candidates and subsequent specific average nucleotide identity (ANI) calculation for the optimal selection of adequate reference genomes.

 ReferenceSeeker computes kmer based genome distances between a query genome and and a database built on RefSeq genomes via Mash (Ondov et al. 2016).
 Hereby, only complete genomes or those stated as 'representative' or 'reference' genome are included.
-Currently, ReferenceSeeker offers bacterial, archeael, fungi and viral databases.
-For subsequent candidates ReferenceSeeker computes ANI (average nucleotide identity) values picking genomes meeting community standard thresholds (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by ANI and conserved DNA.
-Additionally, ReferenceSeeker can use MeDuSa (Bosi, Donati et al. 2015) to scaffold contigs based on the 20 closest reference genomes.
+Currently, ReferenceSeeker offers prebuilt bacterial, archeael, fungi and viral databases.
+For resulting candidates ReferenceSeeker subsequently computes ANI values picking genomes meeting community standard thresholds (ANI >= 95 % & conserved DNA >= 69 %) (Goris, Konstantinos et al. 2007) ranked by the harmonic mean of ANI and conserved DNA.
+Optionally, for draft assembly inputs ReferenceSeeker can use MeDuSa (Bosi, Donati et al. 2015) to scaffold contigs based on the 20 closest reference genomes.

 ## Input & Output